propcom/fe-foundation/README.md

 Install
 =======

-Copy the conditional statements into the head of your doc, drag the foundation folder into your sass folder and include the required grid below everything else
+Copy the conditional statements into the head of your doc, drag the foundation folder into your sass folder and include the required grid below everything else in main.scss

 Usage
 =====